 After reviewing the existing studies, it finds that achievements focusing on the changes of learning and research output of graduate students are relative rare.
 The reasons to these changes have neither been explored.
 To fill these gaps, this study uses a questionnaire to quantitatively analyze the impact on graduate students' learning and research output during the epidemic using structural equation modeling (SEM).

-2. Methodology
+2. Problem